Mustang Tiji Festival Trek

-Upper Mustang known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges which is being surrounded by the Tibetan plateau on all sides expect the south which links with Nepal.
+Upper Mustang known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges.
+It is being surrounded by the Tibetan plateau on all sides expect the south which links with Nepal.
 Due to its proximity to and long association with Tibet, Tibetan Buddhist lifestyle, religion, art and culture remain intact on this rain shadow upper Mustang.
-We can see its magnificent monasteries, palaces and the remains of massive, rambling forts due to its rich and flourishing independent walled kingdom in the 15th and 16th centuries.
+We can see its magnificent monasteries, palaces and the remains of massive, rambling forts of 15th and 16th centuries.
 Most of monasteries in upper Mustang belong to the Sakayapa sect, represented by colored strips of grey, white and red.
-The People of Lo are highly religions and prayers and festivals such as Tiji form an integral part of their lives.
+The People of Lo are highly religions and festivals such as Tiji form an integral part of their lives.
 This TIJI festival Mustang trek offer a great opportunity to all the trekkers to experience the local Tibetan culture at its best form.

 Tiji Festival in Lomonthang, upper Mustang